rachel-ingham/Personal-Data-Projects/SQL Sales Data/README.md

       - Joining the sales and customers tables together, I counted the number of transaction ids, total the quantity of each transaction and the total amount in USD, making sure to group by customer_id and ordering by total revenue.
         ![image](https://github.com/user-attachments/assets/74356e42-d834-4259-9cb3-b8edb9c4c5e0)

 In working this query, I discovered that there was one customer in the data that had an id number but not a name.
 I then decided to list out the transaction data for this customer for further review.
+Upon closer inspection, since there are only 50 customers in the customers dataset, this appears to be a typo and the Customer Id of 51 is incorrect.
+We would need to further investigate which customer made this purchase and correct the mistake.
         ![image](https://github.com/user-attachments/assets/9231cf65-1f29-43f9-99a5-8568064a0998)

   5. Find the top 3 customers by total revenue in the first half of 2024 so they can receive Most Valuable Customer bonus products.